MikalDr/MikalDr/README.md

 ### Hi!
 I am Mikal
 Good thing The Geneva convention does not contain anything about code conventions.
 I commit war-crimes in the form of code, which is why my repos are private.
-- 🌱 I’m currently learning Python, Java, C#, Haskell, Rust
+- 🌱 I’m currently programming in Python, Haskell, Rust
 - 📫 How to reach me: mikal-dr@hotmail.com

 <!--